SanyaLorik/Invaders/README.md

 # Invaders

 The game is in survival mode.
+The entire design of the project was done by me.
+The Project has no any deadline.
+I am developing the game for pleasure.